saifamrkhail/convex_hull/README.md

 - Devide and Conquer
 - Graham Scan

-Here comes a project and build description.
+Here comes a project and build description (which libraries we use and so on).
-Which libraries we use and so on .
+.